 The Best Foreign Language Film was Goya Awards record-breaker The Sea Inside, starring Javier Bardem as a tetraplegic man eager to end his suffering.

-See below the full list of this year’s Golden Globe winners and nominees in the feature film categories, in addition to the winners and a partial list of nominees in the Globes’ television categories.
+See below the full list of the 2005 Golden Globe winners and nominees in the feature film categories, in addition to the winners and a partial list of nominees in the Globes’ television categories.